HYBleek/VDJ-MAP/README.md

 ## Future Enhancements

 - **UMAP Integration:**
   To offer an alternative dimensionality reduction method.
+We need to change the how we assume the location, as the UMAP's structure.
 - **Interactive Features:**
   Enhanced interactivity in plots and additional exportable analysis reports.
 - **Extended Statistical Analysis:**